robinbisping/web-agency/README.md

 - [jQuery](https://jquery.com/)
 - [Susy](http://susy.oddbird.net/)

-Please note that this package is not prepared for production yet.
+Please note that this package is not fully prepared for production yet.
 For example, you have to disable debugging manually and implement minifying scripts by yourself.

 ## Prerequisites